dansinker/tacofancy/README.md

 * Please name your files with underscores_in_place_of_spaces so that links remain readable and aren't%20full%20of%20bullshit.

-are you new to github but want to contribute a recipe?
+are you new to github but want to contribute?
 ------------------------------------------------------

 No better time than the present to learn Git!
 Thankfully, this repo is pretty simple, and pretty much everything you'd want to know is contained in Github's very handy [Fork A Repo](https://help.github.com/articles/fork-a-repo) section on their also super good [help section](https://help.github.com).